OpenClaw instances exposed on the public network are being scanned in batches

 Get the best price through our exclusive link and support our reviews.

-A service exposed on the public internet with no access protection means its interfaces, console, and API endpoints are open to anyone.
-There are three concrete consequences.
+When a service is left wide open on the public internet with no protection, its interface, console, and API endpoints are accessible to anyone.
+The consequences are very real:

-An exposed service can also be used as a launchpad to attack other targets, putting other services running on the same VPS at risk.
+• Your exposed service can be used as a jumping-off point to attack other targets, putting every other service on the same VPS at risk.

-Step 1: Set up an Nginx reverse proxy with Basic Auth
+Step 1: Set up Nginx with Basic Authentication

 sudo apt install nginx apache2-utils -y